leehambley/rack-thumb-proxy/README.md

 **must** use the configuration API, otherwise the default path will be `/`.

-## ToDo
+## To Do

- * Implement Railtie/helpers
+ * Implement Railtie/helpers.
- * Ensure the hash signatures are checked
+ * Ensure the hash signatures are checked.
- * Make it possible to control the cache control header
+ * Make it possible to control the cache control header.
- * Don't use open-uri
+ * Don't use open-uri.
+ * Check earlier in the process that upstream is an image, don't rely on MiniMagick to blow up on non-image content.
- * Take the cache-control headers from upstream if we can
+ * Take the cache-control headers from upstream if we can.
- * Allow a local cache for the images, perhaps somewhere in `/tmp`
+ * Allow a local cache for the images, perhaps somewhere in `/tmp`.
+ * Actually support option labels, it just looks good in the readme right now, alas.

 ## Contributing